Zott (dairy company)

-Zott is a European dairy company founded in Mertingen, Germany in 1926.
+Zott is a German dairy company founded in Mertingen, Germany in 1926.
 Zott produces dairy products including milk and cheese, cream, yogurt and desserts.
 Its brands include Monte, Jogobella, Zottarella, Sahne-Joghurt and Bayerntaler.

-Zott is one of the larger dairy companies in Europe and one of the leading dairy producers in Poland, manufacturing 951 million kg of milk with sales of €865 million in 2016 while employing 3,000.
+Zott is one of the largest dairy companies in Europe and one of the leading dairy producers in Poland, manufacturing 951 million kg of milk with sales of €865 million in 2016 while employing 3,000.

 A wood-chip heat power station supplies the plant in Mertingen (Germany) with energy.

 In 2012 Zott obtained the license to use the "GM-free" label for the brands Zottarella and Bayerntaler.

-Advertising

-The company regularly engages celebrities for as advertising.
-In the past, Maxl Graf and Roberto Blanco have appeared in advertisements.
-In 2010 the company recruited the German goalkeeper René Adler and his brother Rico for several commercials of the brand Monte.
-In 2013 Zott changed the brand ambassadors for Monte to windsurfing world champion Philip Köster and his sister Kyra.
-In Poland volleyball star Bartosz Kurek introduced Monte Cherry and Monte Crunchy.
-That was the second time Bartosz advertised for Zott Monte.
-In Hungary musician Csaba Vastag has been the brand ambassador for Zott Monte since 2013.